-Welcome back to our 2nd half term of the year!
-I hope you and your child have had a lovely week together!
-I just wanted to start by saying how proud I am off all the children for settling into Year 1 so wonderfully.
+Welcome back to school for the second half of our Spring Term!
+I hope you and your child have had a lovely half term!
+I just wanted to start by saying how proud I am of all the children for settling into Year 1 so wonderfully.
 Along with myself, Mrs Brookes and Miss Haseldin will support the children, by way of small group and in-class support, as well as specific interventions where needed.
-Miss Smith will also be coming into class one afternoon each week to cover my PPA time.

 Phonics Screening Check

 This year your child will complete their Phonics Screening check in June.
 The children are expected to read 40 real and nonsense words using their phonological knowledge and understanding.
 As we progress through the year I will send more information and materials for your child to practise at home.
 As the Year goes on we update with more information and resources will be sent for you to help your child at home.
 More information can be found here.

 Please like our Facebook page if you haven’t already, as I will post regular updates and pictures of what we have been doing in class.